Pérez Art Museum Miami: Collection

 In 2013, museum trustee and Miami developer Craig Robins pledged 102 paintings, photographs, sculptures and other works from his personal collection.

 In 2016, Pérez made a second significant donation of art and an additional pledge of $10 million to be paid over the following 10 years.
 The museum was required to use the first $5 million of this donation to acquire contemporary Cuban art.
 The second $5 million went to the museum's endowment, and Pérez said he wanted the donation to entice other wealthy patrons to give to the museum.
 The art included more than 200 pieces (appraised at $5 million) from Pérez's personal collection of contemporary Cuban art, including pieces by Glexis Novoa, Rubén Torres Llorca, Hernan Bas and José Bedia.
 As a result, the PAMM now has one of the largest collections of contemporary Cuban art in America.

 As of 2017.
 Pérez had donated over 170 works.

 In 2019, sixteen works by the artists Christo and Jeanne-Claude worth around $3 million were donated to Pérez Art Museum Miami by its trustee Maria Bechily and her husband Scott Hodes.

 Also in 2019, the Pérez Art Museum Miami announced the selection of the third annual New Art Dealers Alliance (NADA) gift for the museum, the painting New Hat (2019) by Dominican-American artist Kenny Rivero.

 In 2019 the museum announced a special section of Frieze New York, curated by director Franklin Sirmans.
 The section shows artists from Just Above Midtown (JAM), the 1979-80s Black Power Art Gallery.

+PAMMTV

+In September 2023, Pérez Art Museum Miami launched PAMMTV the first on demand streaming service for video art and time-based media content in the cultural sector.
+PAMMTV is a free-of-charge platform hosting videos and films by local and international artists in PAMM's collections including Sandra Ramos, Youssef Nabil, Wangechi Mutu, and Los Carpinteros, as well as film festivals such as Miami-based Third Horizon Film Festival (THFF) and thematic exhibitions in the likes of Perpetual Motion, guest curated by film and video art curator, Barbara London featuring Cornelia Parker, Bang Geul Han, Wong Ping, and Richard Garet, among others.
+PAMMTV's public programming is organized around on-site film screenings and public talks.